From 2003 to 2018, Dave lived and worked in GCC countries including UAE, Qatar, Bahrain, Saudi Arabia, Oman and Kuwait. He had a great time!

 Here's Where They Keep Them After Work

 From what I gather, most of Qatar's truck fleet is twenty-five to thirty years old.
 I'd guess there must be a few hundred of them in Doha alone, with many more servicing the outlying sites and plants.
 What I like about the Mercedes Bullnose are its huge road wheels and the way the cab is set oddly high above them, giving it a rearing stallion look.
-You can always tell if the driver is Indian because they like to personalise their cabs, with pieces of fabric, tassels, and chains.
+You can always tell if the driver is from India or Pakistan because they like to personalise their cabs, with pieces of fabric, tassels, and chains.

 A full load on one of these chaps must be about fifteen cubic metres.
 Crushed concrete has to weigh around two tons per cubic metre.
 So a fully (over)laden truck could exceed thirty tons.
 With only ten wheels to spread the load, it's no wonder our roads are suffering.
 But that's good too, if it slows down the boy racers in their Land Cruisers.